JinLi711/PetFinder/Log.md

   * How do I unittest visualizations?
   * Create classes even before creating visualizations.
   * Are there better places to put my observations other than in the python notebooks?

+# January 31, 2019

+**What I Could Have Done Better**

+  * Get in the better habit in not using spaces.
+  * Get in the habit of using " " for strings and ' ' for characters.

+**Questions**
+  * How do I get images without loading everything at once?
+Turns out to be very tricky.
+Even trickier to deal with is the fact that one instance can have multiple images.